untitled

 2. The second assignment of error is upon the admission by the court, over the objection of the appellant, of the testimony of the wife that she had a will leaving all she had to her children, and that it was her intention on her death to leave what she had to her children.
 It appears that the court sustained appellant's objection to the wife's reference to her will on the ground that the will itself was the highest and best evidence of its contents, but permitted her to testify as to what her intention was with reference to disposing of her property upon her death.
 She then testified that she intended to leave it to her children.
 The husband had testified earlier to the effect that she had asked him and tried to persuade him to make a will leaving their house to the Jehovah's Witnesses.
 The court did not err in admitting the testimony of the appellee since it was relevant to the question as to what disposition appellee would want Mr. Reagan to make of his property at his death and would tend to rebut his testimony that she tried to influence him to give the home to the Jehovah's Witnesses.
 This question would bear not only upon the credibility of appellant but upon the broader issue of the degree of his wife's involvement with the Jehovah's Witnesses.
 Such involvement, depending upon its degree, would bear upon the question whether the husband was justified in leaving her when he did and whether she would be justified in refusing to resume marital relations with him, if it is believed that he had tried to get them back together.
 Thus, its relevancy bears directly upon the main issues of the case and the testimony of appellee was properly admitted.

+HOPPES v.
+HOPPES was a 1965 Ohio appellate court decision.
+Famous WatchTower attorney Victor F. Schmidt represented the defendant Wendell N. Hoppes.
 In 1963, Lola B. Hoppes filed a divorce action against her husband, Wendell N. Hoppes, alleging that his constant preaching and obsession with his new Jehovah's Witnesses religion constituted "extreme cruelty", and that such had resulted in the marital bonds being broken.
 After hearings in October and November 1963, the trial court granted the divorce on grounds of "extreme cruelty" in January 1964.
 Custody the the couple's four children was granted to Lola Hoppes, with Wendell Hoppes receiving rights of visitation.
 The trial court's decision was affirmed by the Ohio Court of Appeals in February 1965.

 Wendell and Lola Hoppes lived on a 525 acre farm in Fayette County, Ohio.
 They had four children.
 The family had a good relationship with relatives on both sides of the family.
 However, at some point, Wendell Hoppes became interested in the Jehovah's Witnesses, and subsequently became an obsessed member of such.
 At trial, Wendell Hoppes not only was represented by one of the WatchTower Society's more prominent attorneys, Victor Schmidt, but Anthony Belegante, a Circuit Servant (District Sales Manager) of the WatchTower Society also testified in Hoppes behalf.

+Interestingly, at trial, Wendell Hoppes own father, brother, and sister provided much of the testimony which substantiated Lola Hoppes allegations.
 S.W.
 Hoppes, father of the defendant, testified that when his son and Lola Hoppes were separated, the son, for a short time, made his home with his father, but that the father ordered his son from his home, because Wendell talked constantly about Jehovah's Witnesses beliefs, and the father did not want his home to be "Jehovah's Witnesses Headquarters".
 The father also testified that Lola once came to his home crying, and stayed there all one day, because of the trouble in their home.

+Wilbur Hoppes testified that his brother, Wendell, was engrossed in the Jehovah's Witnesses to the extent that it was "number one before family or anything else".
+Wilbur stated that his brother offered WatchTower literature to him, but he refused to accept such.
+Wilbur also testified that Lola was "a little edgy" the last few months.
 Mrs. Winifred Dellinger, Wendell's sister, testified that Wendell had talked to her three or four times about Jehovah's Witnesses in the past ten months or so, and that he would be reading WatchTower literature when she visited in his home.
 She testified that when she and her husband told Wendell that they would not accept his religion that Wendell had become aggravated about it a couple of times.
 She also testified that Lola was was unhappy, nervous, and upset.

 Lola Hoppes' sister, Julia Wilson, testified that when she and her husband visited the Hoppes in their home, the defendant would lecture and read to them Jehovah's Witnesses materials.
 When Wendell and Lola came to visit them in their home at Columbus, that she told him to leave and not come back, "if that's all he could talk about", and that he left and had not come back since.
 Even on the telephone, long distance, Wendell started preaching to her.
 As a consequence, her sister was sad, upset and on occasion would cry because her husband would lecture to her all the time.
 On some of the Wednesday nights that Wendell would spend studying with a Jehovah's Witnesses preacher in their home, Lola would go to her sister's home in Columbus to get away from them.
+Lola Hoppes testified that:

 1. That the defendant tried to force his religion on plaintiff and the children.
 That the defendant spent "all his spare time" in the home reading Jehovah's Witnesses' literature and lecturing to the plaintiff and their children as to its merits.
 That even when she asked her husband to refrain from reading and lecturing to the plaintiff he would continue anyway.

 2. That the children would have to go to their rooms because they couldn't concentrate upon their school studies while defendant would read and lecture to them and their mother.
-That the husband's teaching to the children Jehovah's Witnesses' beliefs regarding not voting and not saluting the flag created dissention between him and his wife.
+That the husband's teaching to the children Jehovah's Witnesses' beliefs regarding not voting and not saluting the flag created dissension between him and his wife.

 3. That defendant, many times, called plaintiff, and anyone not a member of his church, hypocrites.
 That the defendant would leave company who were visiting in the home to attend his church meetings.
 That his actions brought about by his beliefs affected their social life so that their friends and family didn't "come around very often."